atata-framework/atata-htmlvalidation/README.md

   Gets or sets the encoding to use.
   The default value is `null`,
   which means that default encoding should be used.
-- **`string RecommendedHtmlValidatePackageVersion`**\
+- **`string HtmlValidatePackageVersion`**\
-  Gets or sets the recommended version of "html-validate" NPM package to install when there is no an installed one.
+  Gets or sets the required version of "html-validate" NPM package.
+  The required version will be installed if "html-validate" package is not installed or the installed version differs from the required one.
-  The default value is `"5.x"`.
+  The default value is `"5.1.1"`.
+  Set `null` to disable the version check and use any pre-installed version.

 ### Configure Default Options